Electric Resistance: Definition, Formula, and Key Examples

 What Factors Affect Electric Resistance

-Several main factors affect electrical resistance.
+Several factors of a material influence its electrical resistance.

 Length of the Conductor